 How Much Space Do You Need for a Backyard Rink?

 While you can make your rink practically any size (or shape) you’ll need some space in terms of a backyard in order to do so.
 Also, keep in mind that you want a relatively level surface in order to build the best rink.
 Unlike pool setup, you don’t need to clear the ground of sticks or debris, as you won’t feel anything poking through the ice.

-Frame Your Rink
+Framing Your Backyard Rink